 7. Practice Breathing Exercises

-Before sitting in the chair, you can take 3 to 5 breaths or as many as you consider necessary to make yourself feel calm.
+Before sitting in the chair, you can take three to five breaths or as many as you consider necessary to make yourself feel calm.

 8. Sedation Dentistry

-Our Houston sedation dentist provides a useful alternative for those patients who suffer a high degree of dental anxiety and fear.
-By inducing a state of relaxation, a Houston sedation dentist allows the treatment to be performed more comfortably and smoothly.
+Our Lovett Dental Upper Kirby sedation dentist provides a useful alternative for those patients who suffer a high degree of dental anxiety and fear.
+By inducing a state of relaxation, a sedation dentist allows the treatment to be performed more comfortably and smoothly.

 Although sedation dentistry is a safe method, the patient’s health must first be evaluated to determine whether it is a viable option.